AdobeDocs/experience-manager-pattern-detection.en/help/using/inst.md

 * Third-party packages must adhere to the AEM as a Cloud Service [development](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/developing/development-guidelines) and [packaging](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/developing/repository-structure-package) guidelines.
 * Review [wknd-legacy](https://github.com/adobe/aem-guides-wknd-legacy/tree/code/inst) project and understand how [INST violations](https://github.com/adobe/aem-guides-wknd-legacy/compare/main...code/inst) can be corrected and made compatible with AEM as a Cloud Service.
 * Contact the [AEM Support Team](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html) for clarifications or to have concerns addressed.
+* For the `guava.bundle` subtype, either install Guava or remove usage if Guava is used in your custom code.